Ratified/Ratified/README.md

 **I thrive on challenges and embrace continuous learning.
 My journey in web development has equipped me with a solid understanding of HTML, CSS, and JavaScript, allowing me to craft captivating and responsive user interfaces.
 I'm well-versed in popular frameworks and libraries like Bootstrap and React.js, leveraging their power to create dynamic and scalable applications.
 I've completed many challenges on front-end mentor that go to show that I have front-end web development skills.
 [My Frontend Mentor Profile](https://www.frontendmentor.io/profile/Ratified)**

-- 🌱 I’m currently learning *Node JS*
-- 🤔 I’m looking for help with *Backend Web Development*
+- 🌱 I’m currently learning *Backend Web Development*
 - 💬 Ask me about *CSS*
-- 📫 How to reach me: *kamungegeorge42@gmail.com*

 ## Skills